SETIatHCRO/Spikes/README.md

 ## SPIKES - Spectrum Plotter and Interface Kit for Emissions Scanning

-SPIKES is a Test Setup to capture the emission profiles of potential RFI emitters at the Hat Creek Radio Observatory.
+SPIKES is a test setup to capture the emission profiles of potential RFI emitters at the Hat Creek Radio Observatory.

 The setup consists of a spectrum analyzer, a computer running the SPIKES application, an antenna and amplification system.